Consultation: Section 38 of the Human Trafficking and Exploitation (Scotland) Act 2015

 Date: 28th June 2019

-Category: Children in situations of exploitation, Refugee and asylum seeking children
+Category: Children in situations of exploitation, Refugee , migrant and asylum-seeking children

 Scottish Government is consulting on Section 38 of the Human Trafficking and Exploitation (Scotland) Act.
 This section places a duty on Scottish public authorities to provide information to Police Scotland about a person(s) who is, or appears to be, a victim of human trafficking, slavery, servitude, forced or compulsory labour.